 PASS will help you integrate what to learn with how to learn so you can succeed in your course.
-Students who attend PASS regularly have a greater chance of acquiring effective strategies for learning the course material and improving their study habits.
 Sessions are free, and you may attend as often as you like.
 Some are offered twice weekly to accommodate busy schedules.

 What happens during these sessions?

 In these sessions, students compare notes, practice problem-solving, develop learning strategies and prepare for exams.

 PASS leaders are trained undergraduate students who have successfully taken these courses before and will re-attend lectures.
 They are responsible for facilitating these sessions.